aleshaleksey/fansys23/08-spell-list.md

 An illusion can be broken in the following manner:

-- At a distance, when interacting with the illusion from outside of it, an entity may attempt to disbelieve, and roll a Wis save at disadvantage against the caster's threshold.
+- At a distance, when interacting with the illusion from outside of it, an entity may attempt to disbelieve, and roll a WIS save at disadvantage against the caster's threshold.
-- When interacting with the "mirage" from inside it, it may attempt disbelieve it and roll a Wis save against the caster's threshold.
+- When interacting with the "mirage" from inside it, it may attempt disbelieve it and roll a WIS save against the caster's threshold.
-- When an entity interacts with the "mirage" in such a way that the "mirage" seems implausible or suspicious (eg a bonfire failing to melt a block of ice, or the target falling through the bridge), it may roll a Wis save at advantage.
+- When an entity interacts with the "mirage" in such a way that the "mirage" seems implausible or suspicious (eg a bonfire failing to melt a block of ice, or the target falling through the bridge), it may roll a WIS save at advantage.
-- If the entity has some magic sense, it makes a Wis save against the "mirage" as soon as it detects it.
+- If the entity has some magic sense, it makes a WIS save against the "mirage" as soon as it detects it.
 - If the entity has "true seeing" it automatically sees through the "mirage"

 **Upcast**: For every extra MP die above 4, the duration increases by 12 min or the radius increases by 5ft.